Shadwell: Railway

+Buses

+London bus services in the area are operated primarily by Blue Triangle, London Central and Stagecoach London.
+Routes include the 15, 100, 108, 115, 135, D3 and night bus N15; these connect Shadwell with East and Central London.

 THCH Hop Festival

 In 2006 local Housing Association, Tower Hamlets Community Housing (THCH) built a new block of flats in Shadwell, adjacent to the existing flats at the corner of Cable Street and Devonport Street, called Thirza House.
 It was opened by Mildred Gordon, a former Shadwell resident and MP for the area from 1987 to 1997.
 As part of the new development THCH built a hop garden.

 Since 2007, THCH have held a Hop Festival every September in the hop garden to commemorate the tradition of generations of East Enders temporarily migrating to Kent's hop gardens to harvest the hops.
 THCH have produced souvenir booklets containing historical photos of East Enders harvesting hops which are available from Tower Hamlets Community Housing.
 In 2009 the Shadwell hops were harvested by the local residents and Brodies Brewery in Leyton used them to create a new beer called "Old Hopper's Brew".
 The beer sold out within a month.